-No filings affecting the various lines comprising medical malpractice insurance were made with the Arkansas Insurance Department during this past reporting period by an existing company actively seeking new business.
+One filing affecting the various lines comprising medical malpractice insurance was made with the Arkansas Insurance Department during this past reporting.

 Each filing is subject to the normal rate review for excessive, inadequate, or unfairly discriminatory levels, as well as the other statutory requirements set forth in Ark Code Ann. §§ 23-67-201 et seq. and §§23-67-501 et seq.
-Filings that trigger concerns about excessive or inadequate rates or that contain significant increases are referred to an actuary.
-While the companies provide actuarial justification as part of the filing, the Department's actuary may require additional supporting documentation as a part of his review.
+Filings that trigger concerns about excessive or inadequate rates or that contain significant increases may be referred to an actuary.
+While the companies provide actuarial justification as part of the filing, the Department or its actuary may require additional supporting documentation as a part of his review.

-Impact statements regarding the affect of Act 649 of 2003 are filed pursuant to Bulletin 2-2003 that was promulgated as a result of the passage of the Act, which dealt with certain procedural and substantive issues in the state's tort system.
+Impact statements regarding the effect of Act 649 of 2003 are filed pursuant to Bulletin 2-2003 that was promulgated as a result of the passage of the Act, which dealt with certain procedural and substantive issues in the state's tort system.